bitwiseray/image-scrapper/README.md

-This is a terminal-based image scrapper that scraps images from the web scrapper of Reddit!
+A terminal-based image scrapper that scraps images from the Reddit web!